 How to Remove Smoke Smell from Leather and Trim

-If your car has leather interiors, removing the smoke smell may be more difficult.
-There’s a wide variety of different types of leathers used in cars, so you have to be careful to only use products that are safe and recommended for the leather you have.
+Removing the smoke smell may be more difficult if your car has leather interiors.
+There’s a wide variety of different types of leather used in cars, so you have to be careful only to use products that are safe and recommended for the leather you have.
 Consult your owner’s manual, or speak to a professional if you aren’t sure how to clean your car’s leather properly and without damaging it.

-For hard surfaces, like the dashboard, cupholders, around the gear shift, even the seat belt buckles — use a 50/50 mix of white vinegar and water and a clean rag.
+For hard surfaces, like the dashboard, cupholders, around the gear shift, and even the seat belt buckles — use a 50/50 mix of white vinegar and water and a clean rag.
 The vinegar will help remove the smell.
-Then, if any smell remains, wipe everything down with a clean rag sprayed with odor neutralizing spray.
+Then, if any smell remains, wipe everything down with a clean rag sprayed with odor-neutralizing spray.

 How to Remove Smoke Smell from Vents